jebif/jebif_website/README.md

 The goal of this repo is to create the structure of the JeBiF website, previously made with WordPress.
 Depending on external circumstances, the others aspects of the website related to the elections will be added.

+## Dependencies
+`pip install django-tinymce` for tinymce, used for writing the article in the admin page.
+`pip install django-crispy-forms` for cripsy-forms, used to have nicer forms.

 ## Structure
 This website is made with 7 categories in mind (L'association,  Evènements, Bioinformatique, Vulgarisation, Liens utiles, Nous rejoindre, and Contact).
 Each category has differents sub-categories.
 In addition, there is also a home page (Accueil).